-Say: Bacteria need moisture.
-If a food is too dry, bacteria aren't able to grow.
-Moisture is measured using water activity $(a_w)$ .
-Water activity is how much moisture is available for bacteria to use for growth.

-Water activity ranges from 0 (or no water activity) to 1.0 (pure water).
-Most bacteria need a water activity of at least 0.85.
-All of the TCS foods are fairly moist, some even have $a_w$ of 0.99, such as raw meat and fresh vegetables.
+Bacteria need moisture to grow.
+If a food is too dry, bacteria lack the necessary water to reproduce.
+Moisture is measured using water activity (a_w).
+Most bacteria need water activity of at least 0.85.
+All of the TCS foods are fairly moist, some even have a_w of 0.99, such a raw meat and fresh vegetables.